cdrischler/compphysics-summer-tutorials/journals.md

 (Journal descriptions were copied from the journals' websites.)

-More pedagogical review articles, e.g., can be found in:
+More pedagogical review articles can be found, e.g., in:

 * [Progress in Particle and Nuclear Physics](https://www.sciencedirect.com/journal/progress-in-particle-and-nuclear-physics): aims to discuss new developments in the field at a **level suitable for the general nuclear and particle physicist** and, in greater technical depth, to explore the most important advances in these areas.
   * [An example](https://www.sciencedirect.com/science/article/abs/pii/S0146641023000613?via%3Dihub)